 Thus, horses who have performed well in the Queen's Plate often skip the Prince of Wales and return for the Breeders' Stakes.

-Astute horse players will focus on a Breeders' Stakes runner who is best-suited to travel 12 furlongs on grass.
+Astute horseplayers will focus on a Breeders' Stakes runner who is best-suited to travel 12 furlongs on the grass.

 Breeders' Stakes Results

-The popular filly Dance Smartly enjoyed a brilliant career that included a succcessful sweep of the Canadian Triple Crown in 1991.
+The popular filly Dance Smartly enjoyed a brilliant career that included a successful sweep of the Canadian Triple Crown in 1991.